Stereo-Boy/chopin_toolbox/README.md

 ## Content
 ### Automated GLM (generalized) pipeline
-The following functions are used together to easily separate model selection from statistics.
+The following functions are used together to easily separate model selection from statistical hypothesis testing.
+While some statisticians might be horrified by this idea, others argue that it is possible to use non-hypothesis-based metrics like AICc or adjusted R^2 to select for the best model in a first step, check for the numerous validity conditions before selecting the best model, and then do hypothesis testing using this model (using metrics like p-values and effect sizes).
+Keep in mind that I am not a qualified statistician.
 * check_distrib_indep to visualize the shape of dependent variable distribution and test whether normal with Kolmogorov-Smirnov test
 * corrplot2 to check collinearity between factors
 * all_glm automatically tests and ranks all GLMs as combinations of factors/interactions of factors/link functions